Gluten Free Waffle Tales

 • Drink warm or room-temperature water.
 Cold water and food slows your digestion.

-• Teas and drinks with warming spices and moon milks, golden milk, raw hot cacao are comforting.
+• Herbal teas and warm drinks with warming spices like cinnamon, nutmeg, ginger and cloves, moon milks, golden milk, hot cacao drinks are comforting.

 The Skip It List